North Korea fires two short-range ballistic missiles, South Korea says - KTVZ

 South Korean and US officials have been warning since May that North Korea may be preparing for a seventh nuclear test — its first since 2017 — with satellite imagery showing activity at its underground nuclear test site.

-Speaking to reporters on Thursday, the head of the United Nations’ nuclear watchdog said “everybody is holding its breath about,” a potential North Korean nuclear test, which could provide further “confirmation of a program which is moving full steam ahead in a way that is incredibly concerning.”
+Speaking to reporters on Thursday, the head of the UN’s nuclear watchdog said “everybody is holding its breath about” a potential North Korean nuclear test, which could provide further “confirmation of a program which is moving full steam ahead in a way that is incredibly concerning.”

 “We are following this very, very closely.
 We hope it doesn’t happen but indications unfortunately go in another direction,” said IAEA Director-General Rafael Grossi.